esadaltunel/3D_grid_environment/README.md

 ## Warning !

 If you try to run env_render_test.py file it can be render diffent test for first time.
-If you quite the rendering it will render according to current test variables.
+If you quite the rendering with press "q" it will re-render according to current test variables.

 ## Contributing